zkcpku/HiT-hierarchy-transformer/README.md

 Link to Preprint: https://arxiv.org/pdf/2303.07826.pdf

+## [Update Planning]
+We are currently **expanding upon the framework presented in this paper**, and in the near future, we will expedite the addition of new experimental code, which will include:

+- Hierarchy BPE

+- Code Completion Task on Python150k and JS150k

+- Pretraining Framework

+**Technical details will be fully disclosed upon the new paper's approval for publication.**

+## [Note]

 - We list source code for four tasks, including code classificaiton, clone detection, method name prediction and variable scope detection.
 - We edit config files which contain personal information.
 So be careful!
 We will release our full version of source code as soon as possible. *There might be some small adjustments to the file structure on Github that could cause certain bugs.
 I will organize it when I have some free time later.
 If you find any issues, feel free to create an issue or send me an email.*
 - The preprocessing script for each task is in each dir.